rlivingsus/misc/AllBooks.md

 - Jaku, Eddie: The Happiest Man on Earth
 - Jay, Joshua: How Magicians Think
 - Jean, Emiko: Mika in Real Life; Tokyo Ever After
 - Jemisin, NK: The World we Make; The City we became; Emergency Skin; The Stone Sky
+- Jensen, Van: Godfall (ebook only?)
 - Jiang, Jia: Rejection Proof
 - Johnson, Micaiah: The Space between Worlds
 - Jonasson, Jonas: The 100-Year-Old Man who Climbed out the Window and Disappeared
 - Jones, Dhani: The Sportsman
 - Jones, Dylan: David Bowie
 - Jones, Gwyneth: Proof of Concept
+- Jones, JV: Sword of Shadows
 - Jones, Phil: Exactly what to say
 - Kahn, David: The Codebreakers
 - Kahneman, Daniel: Thinking, Fast, and SLow